min2ha/ukwa-site/content/target/40479/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Reveille: re-awakening memories of local soldiers lost on Somme battlefields and commemorated near Peronne

 This project will evidence a poignant period in Blackburn and Darwen history, presenting enhanced data via an accessible digital archive.